P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 • Repair Vacuum Leaks

-Part: Toyota OEM vacuum hose (~$20).
+Part: Toyota OEM vacuum hose (~$20-$50).

 • Clean the MAP Sensor

-Part: MAP sensor cleaner (~$10).
+Part: MAP sensor cleaner (~$10-$20).

-Example: The Civic’s sensor worked after cleaning.
+Example: The Civic’s sensor worked after cleaning, avoiding full replacement.

 • Update ECM Software